sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

 -  **Logistic regression.** Yet another variation on regression occurs when the outcome variable is binary |nominal|, multinomial |nominal| (several groups) or ordinal |ordinal|, but the predictors are continuous |continuous|.
-For instance, suppose you’re investigating social media, and you want to know if it’s possible to predict whether or not someone is on Twitter as a function of their income, their age, and a range of other variables.
-This is basically a regression model, but you can’t use regular linear regression because the outcome variable is categorical (e.g., whether you’re either on Twitter or you’re not).
-Because the outcome variable is categorical, there’s no way that the residuals could possibly be normally distributed.
+For instance, suppose you are investigating social media, and you want to know if it is possible to predict whether or not someone is on Twitter as a function of their income, their age, and a range of other variables.
+Thit is basically a regression model, but you can not use regular linear regression because the outcome variable is categorical (e.g., whether you are either on Twitter or you are not).
+Because the outcome variable is categorical, there is no way that the residuals could possibly be normally distributed.
 There are a number of tools that statisticians can apply to this situation, the most prominent of which is logistic regression.